 While Sefer Vayikra is the third of the five books of the Torah, that is the case only because of the wayward ways of the Jewish people.
 Had the Jewish people not sinned in the desert, there would have been no need for much of Sefer Bamidbar.
 And Moshe would not have had to spend the last weeks of his life preparing a new generation to enter the land of Israel, thus obviating the need for much of the book of Devarim.
 In other words, Vayikra should have marked the end of Torah law, and a much-shortened Bamidbar would have recorded the triumphant entry of the Jewish people into the land of Israel.
 Viewing the Torah from this perspective, the emphasis on reward and punishment is most logical.
 After receiving the law at Sinai, building a mishkan, and readying ourselves to enter the land of Israel, we are reminded that all this is contingent on our obedience to the word and will of G-d.

 Yet the tochecha does not quite mark the end of Vayikra.
 The Torah follows these harsh words of rebuke with a strange set of laws dealing with the "worth" of man, detailing the monetary amount that one must give to the Temple if one wants to dedicate "one's value" to G-d.

-Sadly the inability of the Jewish people to live up to their potential caused death and despair.
-Tragically, the Torah actually ends with the death of Moshe Rabbeinu; death marking the loss of our Divine image and removing our ability to perform mitzvoth.
+Sadly, the inability of the Jewish people to live up to their potential caused death and despair.
+Tragically, the Torah actually ends with the death of Moshe Rabbeinu, which like all deaths marks the loss of our Divine image and removes our ability to perform mitzvot.
 May we utilize the time allotted to us to actualize our full potential.